centreon/centreon-documentation/fr/getting-started/create-graphical-view.md

 ---
-id: getting-started
+id: create-graphical-view
-title: Getting started
+title: Create a graphical view
 ---

+> Only available in english for now

 The objective of this tutorial is to help you understand how you can provide real time IT infrastructure status overviews with the data presentation